mlcommons/medperf/docs/getting_started/setup.md

 pip install -r server/requirements.txt
 ```

-2. Switch to the server directory and Run the server:
+2. Switch to the server directory and run the server:

 ```
 cd server
-sh setup_dev_server.sh (TODO: include `cp .env.example .env` in this script)
+sh setup_dev_server.sh
 ```

 **Note**: If this is not the first time you run the local server, the server may still have data from previous client runs.
 If you want to spawn the server with a fresh database, you should run this instead of the above command: `sh setup_dev_server.sh -r 1`.